nutanix/karbon-platform-services/workshops/kps-projects-facefeed/index.rst

 #.
 Click **Create**.

-   At this point, your Data Sources, Functions, and Data Pipelines are all configured and automatically deployed by Karbon Services for IoT onto your edge based on your earlier Edge assignment within the Facefeed Project.
+   At this point, your Data Sources, Functions, and Data Pipelines are all configured and automatically deployed by Karbon Platform Services for IoT onto your edge based on your earlier Edge assignment within the Facefeed Project.

-   In this tutorial you’re outputting Data Pipeline results to an Elasticsearch instance hosted on your edge, but Karbon Services for IoT has native capability to output in many ways.
+   In this tutorial you’re outputting Data Pipeline results to an Elasticsearch instance hosted on your edge, but Karbon Platform Services for IoT has native capability to output in many ways.
    From the Destination dropdown you’ll notice the ability to output to your edge, or to a cloud.

    Here’s a breakdown of options and typical use cases: